 - After installing and activating the add-on, navigate to FB Comments Moderation page from left sidebar in admin area

-- Generate a Facebook App ID as described at the link http://support.heateor.com/how-to-get-facebook-app-id and save it in the Facebook App ID option OR if you already have one, save that in this option.
+- Generate a Facebook App ID as described here and save it in the Facebook App ID option OR if you already have one, save that in this option.

 - After saving the Facebook App ID, you will see a link right below Facebook App ID option – “Go to moderation dashboard“.
 This link will redirect you to moderation dashboard where you will see the Facebook Comments made all over your website.
-If you are not able to see comments there, navigate to Facebook debugger tool (https://developers.facebook.com/tools/debug/og/object/) and fetch new scrape information for the webpage for which you are having issues to see comments.
-After fetching new scrape information, refresh the moderation dashboard.
+If you are not able to see comments there, navigate to Facebook debugger and Debug the web page for which you are having issues to see comments.
+After debugging, refresh the moderation dashboard.

-- If you want to moderate the comments right from the webpage where comments are made, you can save your Facebook account numeric ID in the Moderator FB ID(s) option.
+- If you want to moderate the comments right from the web page where comments are made, you can save your Facebook account numeric ID in the Moderator FB ID(s) option.
 Click the (?) icon before this option to get an idea about where to get the numeric ID associated to your Facebook account.
-After saving it and refreshing any webpage, you will see Moderation Tool option (2nd screenshot at https://www.heateor.com/facebook-comments-moderation/ page) in the Facebook Comments interface at your webpage.
-If you don’t see it, you need to fetch new scrape information as mentioned in the previous step.
+After saving it and refreshing any web page, you will see Moderation Tool option (2nd screenshot here) in the Facebook Comments interface at your web page.
+If you don’t see it, you need to debug the web page as mentioned in the previous step.

 - Other options are self-explanatory.
 You can click the (?) icon before the individual option to get an idea about that particular option.

-- Recent Facebook Comments section shows the comments made at your website after enabling the Facebook Comments Moderation add-on.
-Comments posted at your webpages might or might not get saved there depending upon the privacy settings of the Facebook account of comment-poster.
+Recent Facebook Comments section shows the Facebook comments made at your website after installing the Facebook Comments Moderation add-on and saving Facebook App ID and Secret.
+Comments posted at your web pages might or might not get saved here depending upon the privacy settings of the Facebook account of comment-poster.